 They are not all the same as the board deck, but there’s a lot of overlap.
 The biggest difference is I didn’t have to do as much level-setting, as the co-founder was already involved and aware of the general operations of the acquisition team.

-Final thoughts — Increase stakeholder buy-in with a strong board meeting deck
+Wrapping up — Increase stakeholder buy-in with a strong board meeting deck

 Board meetings under the guidance of a strategic action plan can be efficient, effective, and engaging.
 Following a clear structure keeps the board meeting aligned with the members’ big picture goals and needs.